cisco/mindmeld/source/userguide/architecture.rst

 On the opposite end of the spectrum are apps with just one domain.
 Usually, all the functions that such apps provide are conceptually related and span a single realm of knowledge.
 For instance, a "Food Ordering" app could potentially handle multiple tasks like searching for restaurants, getting more information about a particular restaurant, placing an order, etc. But the vocabulary used for accomplishing all of these tasks is almost entirely shared, and hence could be modeled as one single domain called ``food``.
 The number of domains thus depends on the scope of the application.

-To learn how to train a machine-learned domain classification model in Workbench see the :doc:`Domain Classifier <domain_classifier>` section of this guide.
+To learn how to train a machine-learned domain classification model in MindMeld see the :doc:`Domain Classifier <domain_classifier>` section of this guide.

 .. _arch_intent_model: